localstack/docs/content/en/getting-started/auth-token/index.md

 ## Licensing-related configuration

-To ensure that LocalStack only starts when you can activate LocalStack Pro/Team/Enterprise, set `ACTIVATE_PRO=1` in your environment.
+To ensure that LocalStack only starts with features available in [licensed tiers](https://www.localstack.cloud/pricing), set `ACTIVATE_PRO=1` in your environment.
 This is set to `true` by default if using the `localstack/localstack-pro` container image.
-If set to 1, LocalStack will fail to start if the license key activation did not work.
-If set to 0, an attempt is made to start LocalStack without any licensed features.
+If set to `1`, LocalStack will fail to start if the license key activation did not work.
+If set to `0`, an attempt is made to start LocalStack without any licensed features.

 To avoid logging any licensing-related error messages, set `LOG_LICENSE_ISSUES=0` in your environment.
 Refer to our [configuration guide](https://docs.localstack.cloud/references/configuration/#localstack-pro) for more information.